Jean Meneses

-Jean David Meneses Villarroel (born 16 March 1993) is a Chilean professional footballer who plays as a winger for Vasco da Gama and the Chile national team.
+Jean David Meneses Villarroel (born 16 March 1993) is a Chilean professional footballer who plays as a winger for Deportes Limache.

 Club career

 In March 2018, he came to international attention for his blatant dive to win a late penalty, which was converted for a 2–1 victory against rivals Colo-Colo in the Chilean Primera División.

 On 1 August 2018, Meneses was loaned out to Club León for the rest of the season.
 In May 2019, it was confirmed, that Club León had redeemed the player and he would stay at the club.

-On 27 August 2024, he moved to Brazil and joined Vasco da Gama.
+On 27 August 2024, Meneses moved to Brazil and joined Vasco da Gama.
+He ended his contract in December 2025.

+On 30 December 2025, Meneses joined Deportes Limache.

 International career

 He made his Chile national team debut on 10 September 2019 in a friendly against Honduras.
 He started the game and was substituted in the 64th minute.

+Personal life

+His son, Benjamín, is a footballer from the San Luis de Quillota youth ranks who became the youngest player in the club history to make his professional debut at the age of 15 years, 2 months and 30 days in the Copa Chile match against Everton on 20 June 2026.